marekwolski/137_model/docs/delivering.md

 # Delivering the Digital Workplace

 The enterprise Digital Workplace team has two jobs.
 Just two.
-But they are to deliver the digital workplace to the enterprise, day-in, day-out, with fail AND to deliver a better digital workplace.
+But they are to deliver the digital workplace to the enterprise, day-in, day-out, without fail AND to deliver a better digital workplace.